Canterbury - Guide for Backpackers© ChristchurchNZ

 Visit Christchurch City

 A city on the mend after the 2010 and 2011 earthquakes, a backpacking trip to Christchurch is an eye-opener to see the long-term impacts of an earthquake.
 The museum Quake City is a good informant of this.
-Or take a double-decker or tramway tour to see the highlights of the city.
+Or take a double-decker or tram tour to see the city’s highlights.

-Christchurch knows how to host good and excessive amounts of markets so it’s worth checking out the upcoming markets on Event Finder.
-There are bars and clubs scattered around Christchurch such as the Darkrooms for live gigs or Chat’s Bar for a cheap and cheerful backpacker’s night out.
+Christchurch knows how to host a variety of markets, so it’s worth checking out the upcoming markets on Event Finder or in our free and cheap things to do article.
+There are bars and clubs scattered around Christchurch, such as the Darkrooms for live gigs or Chat’s Bar for a cheap and cheerful backpacker’s night out.

 NZPocketGuide.com© NZPocketGuide.com